qmacro/qmacro.github.io/src/posts/2024-12-13-tasc-notes--part-5.md

 <a name="new-cds-repl-options"></a>
 ## New cds REPL options

-At around [17:30][101] Daniel introduces some of his very recent development work, adding features to the cds REPL, which we'll hopefully see in the next CAP release:
+At around [17:30][101] Daniel introduces some of his very recent development work, adding features to the cds REPL, which we'll hopefully see in the next CAP release (update: we do indeed - see the [`cds repl` enhancements][47] of the [December 2024 release notes][48]!):

 ```text
 -r | --run <project>